-Considering the various dirt or clay surfaces that Dirt Oval cars are raced on today, the Outlaw has been designed to be competitive on either loose packed dirt with buggy tires or high bite clay with rubber or foam racing tires.
+Considering the various dirt or clay surfaces that Dirt Oval cars are raced on today, the Intimidator SE3 has been designed to be competitive on high bite clay with rubber or foam racing tires.
 The instructions will build the kit using the most verastale set-up Custom Works has found in testing on different types of tracks, however there are various other suspension configurations available to you that you may find more suitable for your local track.
 For updates and more proven set-ups login to CustomWorksRC.com.